NDevTK/infra/go/src/infra/cmd/mac_toolchain/README.md

 ## Working with iOS runtime packages (Current solution for MacOS13+)

-Each Xcode package comes with a default built-in iOS runtime (e.g. Xcode 14.3 has iOS 16.4 built-in).
+Each Xcode package comes with ~~a default built-in iOS runtime (e.g. Xcode 14.3 has iOS 16.4 built-in)~~.
+(**Update**: as of Xcode 15+, it no longer comes with an iOS runtime.
+All runtimes need to be installed separately)
 However, in our build process, we usually require building and testing chrome with n to n-2 versions of iOS to ensure backward compatibility.
 For example, as of early 2023, we test chrome with iOS 16.4, 15.5 and 14.4.